Mmarlin/flaskapp/README.md

 flask run
 ```
-## Check the output of the at the below given URL
+## Check the output at the below given URL
 Link - http://127.0.0.1:5000

 ## Reference Screenshot